Vitka Kempner: The Avengers

 After a failed ghetto revolt drove them out of Vilnius, the United Partisan Organization became the Avengers.
-This militia was based in Rudniki Forest, and from there, they continued to sabotage Nazi operations.
-They destroyed Vilnius's power and water systems, operating in secret and looting peasant homes to stay alive.
+This militia was based in Rūdnikai forest, and from there, they continued to sabotage Nazi operations.
+They destroyed Vilnius' power and water systems, operating in secret and looting peasant homes to stay alive.
 They lived in the forest for nine months, until Vilnius was occupied by Soviet forces, aided by the partisans.

-Post-War
+Post-war

 After the war ended in 1945, Kempner and Kovner continued to fight against the Nazis.
 They helped evacuate hundreds of European Jews to British Palestine.
 Kovner also formed a new resistance group known as Nakam, or Revenge.
 Their goal was to take revenge on the Germans by poisoning the waterworks of important cities, but Kovner was arrested before they could put their plans to action.
 On April 13, 1946, Kempner and others infiltrated a bakery that supplied bread for Nazi POWs in Nuremberg.
 They coated 2,300 loaves of bread with arsenic before a guard was alerted and they were forced to flee.
 Many of the POWs fell ill, but none were reported dead.

 Family life

 Kempner and Kovner married in 1946.
 In the same year, they moved to British Palestine, where they had two children.
 Kovner became a poet, and Kempner a clinical psychologist.
 They had forty years together before Kovner died in 1987.
-Kempner died in her home in Israel in 2012.
+Kempner died in her home in Israel on 14 February 2012.

 Kempner is remembered in the song Shtil, di nakht iz oysgeshternt by Hirsh Glick, which celebrates her heroic attack on a German convoy in the Vilnius sector in 1942.